Create Duct Flag

 The Create Duct Flag tool creates an easy to read diagram to view a duct bank from the ArcGIS Pro map view without having to use the Conduit Manager Layout Editor pane.
 The diagram is referred to as a "flag" because it sticks up from the Duct Bank line much like a flag does.

-1. Click the Create Duct Flag button.
+1. Click the Create Duct Flag button on the Conduit Manager toolbar.

-3. When the duct flag is where you want it, click a second time to place it.
+3. When the duct flag is where you want it, single click a second time to place it.

-• Structure Boundary: Duct Flag End - these represent each of the ducts flowing into the duct bank, one feature for each of the ducts present.
+• Structure Boundary: Duct End Flag - these represent each of the ducts flowing into the duct bank, one feature for each of the ducts present.

 • Structure Boundary: Duct Flag Outline - this is the outer limit of the duct bank as drawn with the Create Duct Bank tool.